 If the property you own or are purchasing has a pool or spa on the premises, a professional pool/spa inspection is a good choice to learn more about the condition of the pool/spa and to protect your investment.
 The pool and spa inspection will include an analysis of the exterior of the pool, the pool shell/coping, pool equipment including the heater, pump, filter, and electrical components.
 Environmental Hazards

-Our job as your professional home inspector is to alert you, to the extent possible, to unknown problems and potential environmental hazards in your current or potential house.
-Ours is a non-invasive visual inspection of your property which can alert you to possible problems.
+Our job as your professional home inspector is to alert you to every extent possible about unknown problems and potential environmental hazards in your current, or potential house.
+Our inspection is a non-invasive visual inspection of your property which can alert you to possible problems.
 See our Environmental Hazards

 page for more information.